vassela/AC2RD/README.md

 <i>Main features</i>

 ## Advanced features :
+- Automatic launch of the software when the phone is started
 - Calls filtering on device contacts
 - Recording on device shake detection
 - Recording on internal / external memory